shantanusoni72/Fake-News-Detector/README.md

 ![image](https://user-images.githubusercontent.com/75296055/151779185-646cbdb4-5b68-4aac-b7da-af6fb64ee309.png)

-Little change in plan, we will use react/flask instead of streamlit for web interfac.
+Little change in plan, we will use react/flask instead of streamlit for web interface.

 # Installation